Une ressource pour les créateurs de théâtre canadiens!

 Submit plays or short stories to Playme Podcast for a unique opportunity to produce your work in podcast format.

-The Pledge Project is a searchable database that includes plays written by Canadian women.
+The Pledge Project is a searchable database of large-cast (six characters or more) that includes plays written by Canadian women.

 THE PURPLE ROSE